sailordiary/m3f.pytorch/README.md

 </div>

 ## Description
-Valence-arousal estimation models trained on Aff-Wild2.
+This repo holds the PyTorch implementation of the approach described in our report "M³T: Multi-Modal Multi-Task Learning for Continuous Valence-Arousal Estimation", which is used for our entry to ABAW Challenge 2020 (VA track).
+We provide models trained on Aff-Wild2.

+## Update

+* 2020.02.10: Initial public release

 ## How to run
 First, install dependencies